weisjohn/Best/README.md

 First, define a [`.bestrc`](./.bestrc) file in the directory you wish to use, then run `$ best`.
 If any rules fail, `best` returns a non-zero exit code.
 This is helpful if you wish to include it as part of a build process.

-Alternatively, specify config via command-line parameters, such as `$ best --url http://example.net`:
+Alternatively, specify config via command-line parameters: `$ best --url http://example.net`

-`best` also has a simple JSON reporter, if you wish to capture the output

-`$ best -o`
+`best` also has a simple JSON reporter, if you wish to capture the output: `$ best -o`

 ### configuration